Things to do in Vietnam’s Mekong Delta

 Mouse Meat

 Definitely one for the more adventurous tourists to the Mekong Delta, mouse meat is a bit of a delicacy here and available to try if your stomach can take it.
-Locals have developed methods for cooking mouse to mask the flavour of, well, mouse, over several centuries of trying to eradicate the pest from their coconut trees.
-Mouse meat really kicked off when locals needed all the food they could get during the French and American wars, justifying the cooking of them by claiming that the coconuts eaten by the mice must have imbued their flesh with the same flavour.
+Locals have developed methods for cooking mice to mask the flavour of, well, mouse, over several centuries of trying to eradicate the pest from their coconut trees.
+Mouse meat really kicked off when locals needed all the food they could get during the French and American wars, justifying their cooking by claiming that the coconuts eaten by the mice must have imbued their flesh with the same flavour.

 Best tours to Mekong Delta: Mekong Delta Day Trip, Hanoi to Ho Chi Minh Discovery, Foody Tour in Ho Chi Minh and Mekong Delta.